mohitdamke/Friend-Zone-App/README.md

 # FriendZone - Social Media App with Kotlin and Jetpack Compose
----

-I fixed formatting, improved readability, and corrected the email link.
-Let me know if you need any further refinements! 🚀

 Welcome to **FriendZone**, a modern social media app built with **Kotlin** and **Jetpack Compose**.
 This app leverages **Firebase** for authentication, storage, and real-time data management, offering a seamless and interactive user experience.

-Below, you'll find all the details about the app, its features, installation steps, and more.
+Below, you’ll find all the details about the app, its features, installation steps, and more.

 ---

 ## Screenshots

-Here are some screenshots of the app:

 | Splash Screen | Home Screen | Profile Screen |
 |---------------|-------------|----------------|